Window Terminology Guide for Homeowners

 Part Stop A strip of wood with weather-stripping attached which prevents air and water infiltration.
 Part stops are commonly found at the head jamb of a double hung unit.

 Pitch A term used to describe the angle of a roof.
-For example: A 4-12 pitch indicates that the roof rises 4″ vertically for each 12″ horizontally.
+For example, a 4-12 pitch indicates that the roof rises 4″ vertically for each 12″ horizontally.

 Plinth Block A decorative wood block placed between the vertical casing and the top casing of a unit to provide an elegant interior casing profile.